yampelo/beagle/README.md

 ## Python Library

-The graph generation process can be performed programatically using the python library.
+The graph generation process can be performed programmatically using the python library.
 The graph generation process is made up of three steps:

 1. `DataSource` classes parse and yield events one by one.
-2. `Transformer` classes take those inputs, and transform them into various `Node` classes such as `Process`.
+2. `Transformer` classes take those inputs and transform them into various `Node` classes such as `Process`.
 3. `Backend` classes take the array of nodes, place them into a graph structure, and send them to a desired location.

 The Python package can be installed via pip: